SourceNinja/docs/heroku-addon.md

     $ heroku addons:add sourceninja
     -----> Adding sourceninja to my-awesome-app... done, v18 (free)

-After installing SourceNinja the application should be configured to fully integrate with the add-on.
+After installing the SourceNinja add-on the application is configured, but will require the installation of the sourceninja-gem.

 ## Using with Rails 3.x
 SourceNinja supports rails through the installation of a gem.
 Once the application is setup, you will need to add the sourceninja gem to your gemfile.
 This gem pushes all of the gem names and versions to SourceNinja.